ZeroWu1412/manoa-flea-market.github.io/index.md

 Milestone 1 has been deployed through galaxy [Manoa Flea Market Demo](https://manoa-flea-market.meteorapp.com)::

-## Milestone 2
+## Milestone 2: Data Model Development

 Milestone 2 started on April 13, 2017 and is currently in progress.

-Now that the mockup pages have been completed, the next step is to start working on our applications functionality.
-Thus, the goal of milestone 2 is to implement the data model.
+The goal of Milestone 2 is to start working on our applications functionality by implementing the data model.

 Milestone 2 was implemented as [Manoa Flea Market Github Milestone 2](https://github.com/manoa-flea-market/manoa-flea-market/milestone/2)::